UDISE Plus vs DISE – Key Differences & What Changed in 2026-27

 DISE collected aggregate teacher data (number of male/female teachers, qualification count) but not individual teacher profiles.
 UDISE Plus introduced the Teacher Module with PEN numbers for individual teacher tracking.

-Old DISE data was archived and is available for research and historical analysis.
+The system archived old DISE data, and researchers can access it for historical analysis.
 Some states migrated old paper-based DISE records into the UDISE+ digital system.
 However, student-level tracking only exists from the UDISE+ era onwards.

 UDISE Plus is a massive improvement over the old DISE system.
 DISE collected school-level aggregate data - UDISE Plus tracks individual students and teachers with unique IDs.
 DISE was paper-based in many areas - UDISE Plus is fully digital.
 The addition of SDMS for student-level tracking, APAAR ID for students, and PEN for teachers has made Indian education data one of the most comprehensive in the world.
 Today in 2026-27, UDISE+ stands as a modern, technology-driven education management system.